 Non-EU applicants for full-time study may choose to apply via UCAS or apply direct to the University.
 Non-EU applicants looking to study part-time should apply direct to the University.
 If you require a Tier 4 (General) student visa, please be aware that you will not be able to study as a part-time student at undergraduate level.

 The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September from one year before the start of the course.
 Our UCAS institution code is L68.

 If you will be applying direct to the University you are advised to apply as early as possible as we will only be able to consider your application if there are places available on the course.

 Please select when you would like to start:

-Greg Lessons has been nominated by the Caroline Walker Trust for his innovative lifestyle programme for London's firefighters
+Greg Lessons has been named nutritionist of the year by the Caroline Walker Trust for his innovative lifestyle programme for London's firefighters.

 A global conference discussing the impact nutrition has on the immune system in health and disease will take place in London Met’s iconic Great Hall.